Nolan Gorman Preview, Player Props: Cardinals vs. Orioles

-On Monday, Nolan Gorman (coming off going 2-for-4) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+On Tuesday, Nolan Gorman (on the back of going 0-for-3) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
 First pitch is at 6:35 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-3) against the Orioles.

 Nolan Gorman Game Info & Props vs. the Orioles